-Your motorhome is equipped with a macerator pump system used to discharge waste from the gray and black waste tank.
-The system has a 1-1/2-inch diameter flexible hose that runs from the pump (behind the removable utility center panel) and attaches to a separate compartment on the exterior of the motorhome (beside the utility center).
+Your motor home is equipped with a macerator pump system used to discharge waste from the gray and black waste tank.
+The system has a 1-1/2-inch diameter flexible hose that runs from the pump and attaches to a separate compartment on the exterior of the motor home.
 Not all models are equipped with an external storage compartment.
 The system when powered on can discharge waste (uphill if necessary) up to a distance of 150 feet.